Factory: Stevens & Williams, England

 Date of design: c1939

-Of great American interest, this rare goblet was commissioned for the tercentenary of the Newport Tower on Rhode Island.
-No other reason seems to exist as to why this comparatively little-known, but important and and intriguing, subject would have been chosen to be made by a renowned British company.
+Of great American interest, this rare goblet was commissioned to commemorate two anniversaries of Newport, Rhode Island, and features the famed Newport Tower.
+No other reason seems to exist as to why this comparatively little-known, but important and and intriguing, building would have been chosen to be made by a renowned British company.
 Goblets or beakers containing embedded coins, tokens and similar objects have been produced for centuries to commemorate events, people such as members of royalty, or a souvenirs of visits to popular tourist destinations, and this goblet follows in that tradition.

 From the late 1920s to the late 1930s, Stevens & Williams produced a wide range of goblets with large ball knops containing coins or intricately lampworked figures or other subjects.
 Hunting was a popular theme, but special commissions widened the subject matter considerably.
 A small quantity of comports were even produced to commemorate the proposed coronation and abdication of Edward VIII in 1936, each containing a coin and lampworked crown.
 These tiny treasures were produced by notable lampworking specialist William Swingewood (Snr), who worked at Stevens & Williams from 1928-39.
 Stevens & Williams historian R.S.
 Williams-Thomas (see below) notes that the goblets themselves were made by wine glass Master Glassmaker Harry Moore, who was ably assisted by his servitor Jack Turner.

 Williams-Thomas notes that these goblets were made to “record[s] the tercentenary of the Old Colony House of Newport, Rhode Island and commemorate[s] the colony of that island, using a green ‘Round House’ in the stem.”
+Considering the actual dates, he must have meant the tercentenary of the colonisation of Rhode Island (1639), and the bicentenary of the Old Colony House (finished 1739).
 The fourth oldest surviving statehouse in the US, the Colony House was designed by Richard Munday and built, reputedly with the assistance of African American slaves, from 1736-1739.
 This places this goblet to 1939, making it one of the last examples of Swingewood’s work in this vein for Stevens & Williams.
 Rather than try to miniatuarise the large Colony House, the already-famous Newport Tower made a perfect subject as it dates from the colonisation itself, or perhaps before (see below).

 The skilfully made goblet is a large size, intended for display, and is in a style associated with Georgian drinking glasses.
 The bowl is engraved with a band of vines and bunches of grapes, and the foot is folded.
 The lampworked Newport Tower is made up of small chips of differently coloured glass that have been melted together with the handheld blowtorch used in lampworking, almost giving it the appearance of pressed slag glass.